 At least ten (10) days prior to completion of the investigative report, the District shall send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy.
 The parties shall have at least ten (10) days to submit a written response to the evidence.
 The investigator will consider the written responses prior to completion of the investigative report.
-All evidence subject to inspection and review shall be available for the parties' inspection and review at any meeting to give each party equal opportunity to refer to such evidence during the meeting.
+All evidence subject to inspection and review at any meeting to give each party equal opportunity to refer to such evidence during the meeting.